 Spoiler alert!
 Today, your big takeaway is to realize that you can always repurpose your content.
 Check out my example:

 Cue jaw-drop. 😱 As you can see from this graphic, you can repurpose your Facebook Lives into evergreen content for Pinterest, YouTube, and blog posts.
 You can even use them for emails to your list!
 Let’s dive a little deeper.

 What Kind of Content Should You Repurpose?

-First up, emails and Blog Posts.
+First up, emails and blog posts.
 I’ve found the best way to do this is to use Otter.ai.
-This handy tool will transcribe your video for you!
+This handy tool will transcribe your video for you.
 Then you can edit the transcription into the email or blog post you want to publish.

 Next up, YouTube.
 This one is pretty self-explanatory.
-But, I’d like to point out just how valuable it is to repurpose your Facebook videos to YouTube.
+But, I’d like to point out just how valuable it is to repurpose your Facebook lives to YouTube.
 Doing so is an example of when the platform matters.

 Repurposing Content Across Channels

 Platforms like Facebook are simply social media outlets.
-What you post there has a minimal shelf life.
+What you post has a minimal shelf life.
 But YouTube is a search engine, which means you can use keywords to help the right people find you.
 You can also link to your website so they can see more of your content.
 And guess what- when they click through that link (to your website), it improves your Google rankings.